clintaire/PyGCA/README.md

 ```bash
    python3 -m bot.operator_analysis path/to/your_script.py
 ```
-Here’s a basic Python script with various operators that __PyGC__ can analyze:
+Here’s a basic Python script with various operators that __PyGCA__ can analyze:

 ```python
     def analyze_example(a, b):